-Business, Leadership, and Social Sector Ethics Program Coordinator
+Program Manager, Business, Leadership, and Social Sector Ethics

-As Business, Leadership, and Social Sector Ethics Program coordinator, Sara Tangdall organizes speakers, programs, and research related to these three focus areas.
-She oversees the Business Ethics Internship Program and coordinates the social sector’s Standards for Excellence® Program.
-She also markets programs within the University and the broader community, writes cases and content based on business, leadership, and social sector ethics, and coordinates the Ethical Culture Assessment.
+As Business, Leadership, and Social Sector Ethics Program manager, Sara Tangdall organizes speakers, programs, and research related to these three focus areas.
+She oversees the Business Ethics Internship Program and manages the social sector’s Standards for Excellence® Program and scholarship opportunities.
+She also markets programs within the University and the broader community, writes cases and content based on business, leadership, and social sector ethics, and collaborates on a variety of projects.

 Prior to working at the center, Tangdall was a creative manager at the Business Ethics Alliance in Omaha, Nebraska, where she wrote content for various programs, presentations, and marketing materials.
 She also developed curricula for a series of ethics education workshops and facilitated these workshops throughout Omaha organizations.
 She had previously spent one year of direct service as an AmeriCorps member, helping veterans reintegrate into the civilian workforce.